Drumcree conflict: 1999

 In the year after July 1998, the Orange Order and GRRC tried to resolve the dispute through "proximity talks" using go-betweens, as the Orangemen refused to talk directly to the GRRC.
 Some senior Portadown Orangemen claim they had been promised a parade on Garvaghy Road later that year if they could control things on the traditional parading dates.
 Throughout the year the Orangemen and supporters held scores of protest rallies and marches in Portadown.
 Following one protest in September 1998, a Catholic RUC officer was killed by a blast bomb thrown by loyalist rioters.
 A renegade loyalist group, the Orange Volunteers, also began carrying out gun and bomb attacks on Catholics and Irish nationalists.

 On 14 March 1999, the Parades Commission said the yearly march would again be banned from Garvaghy Road.
 The following day, the GRRC's legal advisor, Rosemary Nelson, was assassinated in Lurgan by loyalists who had attached a bomb to her car.

 In April, Portadown loyalists threatened to picket St John's Catholic Church at the top of Garvaghy Road.
-On 29 May a junior Orange march passed near Garvaghy Road.
+On 29 May, a junior Orange march passed near Garvaghy Road.
 There were clashes following the march with 13 police officers and four civilians hurt.
 Police fired 50 plastic bullets during the clashes.
 That month, DUP politician and Orangeman Paul Berry said Orangemen would not be stopped from marching the Garvaghy Road: "If it is a matter of taking the law into our own hands then we are going to have to do it.
 That is a threat".

+On 5 June, loyalist paramilitaries hurled a blast bomb through the window of a house in the Corcrain estate in Portadown.
+Elizabeth O'Neill, a 59-year-old Protestant married to a Catholic, attempted to throw the device outside but it exploded in her hand killing her instantly.